-Council has implemented Vendor Panel and Vendor Panel Marketplace for part of its procurement functions.
-This will give Council tools to manage commodities with a preferred supplier list with greater local content.
-It will make the quotation process more efficient, at the same time supporting the local community.
+Council has implemented VendorPanel and VendorPanel Marketplace for part of its procurement functions.
+This gives Council tools to manage commodities with a preferred supplier list with greater local content.
+It makes the quotation process more efficient and at the same time supporting the local community.

-Registering onto Vendor Panel Marketplace is a smart idea for any supplier.
-You'll get notified of opportunities from Council when looking for local supplier quotes and proposals, as well as access to their public tenders published via Vendor Panel.
+Registering onto VendorPanel Marketplace is a great idea for any supplier.
+You'll get notified of opportunities from Council when looking for local supplier quotes and proposals, as well as access to Council's public tenders published via VendorPanel.
 Once registered on a supplier list, Council will seek quotations through panel lists of registered suppliers.
-The supplier can tailor your company's profile information to suit that list.
+You as the supplier can tailor your company's profile information to suit that list.
 It only takes a couple of minutes.